Archives Scrapbooks

 ARCH.2003.24, Rendition: 796242

-The image is of a page from the "Boston Evening Transcript" dated November 23, 1923.
-It contains several news articles and headlines.
+The image shows a page from the "Boston Evening Transcript" dated November 24, 1928.
+The page is divided into several sections with headlines and articles.
 Here is a summary of the content:

 1. Bumper Crop in Manchuria Is Settlers' Work: